elisa-tech/BASIL/docs/source/how_to_run_it.rst

    podman build \
       --build-arg="ADMIN_PASSWORD=your-desired-password" \
       --build-arg="API_PORT=1234" \
+      --build-arg="DB_PORT=your-desired-db-port-default-5432" \
+      --build-arg="DB_PASSWORD=your-desired-db-password" \
       -f Containerfile-api-fedora \
       -t basil-api-image .

 At the same way you can build the APP project using Containerfile-app

 The default configuration will start the web application on the port 9000 and will try to communicate with the api project on the port 5000.

 .. code-block:: bash